September 6, 2025 (3mo ago) — last updated December 16, 2025 (5d ago)

 Learn to self-soothe

-Being able to regulate your own emotions reduces the pressure on your partner to always calm you.
-Simple tools—deep breathing, short walks, or journaling—help ground you in the moment.
+Regulating your own emotions reduces pressure on your partner to always calm you.
+Simple tools — deep breathing, short walks, or journaling — help ground you.
 Therapies like Emotionally Focused Therapy have strong evidence for helping couples heal attachment wounds3.

-Working toward security is a process of compassion and practice.
+Working toward security takes compassion and practice.
 Over time, small steps add up to lasting change.

 Frequently Asked Questions